slsdetectorgroup/slsDetectorPackage/docs/src/firmware.rst

         #update front right fpga
         bcp download.bit bebxxx:/febr

-        #update kernel (only if required by the SLS Detector Group)
+        #update kernel (only if required by us)
         bcp download.bit bebxxx:/kernel

 #.
 Reboot the detector.

     .. code-block:: bash

+        # In the first terminal where we saw "Succeess"
         # reconfig febX is necessary only if you have flashed a new feb firmware
         reconfig febl
         reconfig febr